MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/isv-landing-zone.md

 ISVs building solutions that customers will deploy into their own subscriptions should consider the following questions:

 * When should the customer deploy the ISV solution into its own dedicated subscription, and when should it be deployed into an existing subscription that contains related workloads?
-* How should customers establish network connectivity between their existing workloads (inside or out of Azure) and the ISV solution being deployed?
+* How should customers establish network connectivity between their existing workloads (both inside of and outside of Azure) and the ISV solution being deployed?
 * Does the ISV solution support authentication mechanisms provided by Azure AD?
 Or, does it require protocols like LDAP or Kerberos?
 * How can the ISV reduce or eliminate Azure Policy violations?
 These might be caused by a conflict between the ISV's solution templates and customer's Azure policies.
 For example, customers can have policies like "All subnets must have a Network Security Group" or "No Public IPs can be attached to NICs in the Corp landing zone".